hdtodd/rtl_watch/README.md

 ### Providing the `rtl_433` server hostname

 `rtl_watch` requires the identity of the `rtl_433` server to which it should connect for MQTT subscription or HTTP streaming.
-You can specifiy that hostname (or IP address) on the command line with the `-H` option.
-If not provided on the command line or environment, `rtl_watch` prompts for the hostname and assumes the default port 8433.
+You can specifiy that hostname (or IP address) by setting an environment variable or by specifying it on the command line with the `-H` option.
+If not provided on the command line or environment, `rtl_watch` prompts for the hostname and assumes the default port 8433 for HTTP or 1883 for MQTT.

-For HTTP service, only the hostname is needed to start operation (unless the streaming port is not 8433).
+For HTTP service, only the hostname and `-S HTTP` are needed to start operation (unless the streaming port is not 8433).

 The HTTP hostname and port may also be specified by environment variables `HTTP_HOST` and `HTTP_PORT`.
 The environment values are overridden by command-line values if they're provided.